Achievable logoAchievable logo

 Certificates of deposit (CDs)

-Certificates of deposit (CDs) are very similar to bonds but are only issued by banks.
-CDs pay a fixed rate of return based on the principal deposited, which is like a bond’s par value.
-The bank takes a deposit for a predetermined amount of time, pays interest, then pays the principal back at maturity.
-Does this sound familiar?
+Certificates of deposit (CDs) are similar to bonds, but they’re issued by banks.
+A CD pays a fixed rate of return based on the principal deposited (similar to a bond’s par value).
+You deposit money with the bank for a set period, the bank pays interest, and then returns the principal at maturity.

-CDs can range from short to long-term and can pay interest on various schedules (quarterly, semi-annually, annually, or at maturity).
-Traditional bank CDs do not trade in the market and can only be bought or redeemed through the issuing bank.
+CDs can be short-term or long-term, and they may pay interest on different schedules (quarterly, semi-annually, annually, or at maturity).
+Traditional bank CDs don’t trade in the market; you generally buy them from the issuing bank and redeem them through that same bank.

 Jumbo (negotiable) CDs

-Jumbo CDs, also known as negotiable CDs, are very large CDs traded in the secondary market.
-With a minimum denomination of $100,000 and common denominations of $1 million or more, many retail investors are priced out of these investments.
-However, some financial institutions purchase and repackage them into smaller products to sell to retail investors.
-Because of the larger minimum investment, banks tend to offer higher rates on their jumbo CDs than traditional CDs.
+Jumbo CDs, also called negotiable CDs, are large-denomination CDs that trade in the secondary market.
+They have a minimum denomination of $100,000, and denominations of $1 million or more are common.
+That size puts them out of reach for many retail investors, although some financial institutions buy jumbo CDs and repackage them into smaller products for retail sale.

-Jumbo CDs are typically short-term, with many maturing within a year from issuance and some lasting as short as a week.
-The short-term nature of these investments makes them suitable for large financial institutions looking to park large amounts of cash for short periods.
-Typical institutional investors that purchase jumbo CDs include pension plans, mutual funds, and large corporations.
+Jumbo CDs are typically short-term.
+Many mature within one year of issuance, and some mature in as little as a week.
+This short-term structure makes them useful for institutions that want to park large amounts of cash for brief periods.
+Typical institutional buyers include pension plans, mutual funds, and large corporations.

 Sidenote